rflandau/Orv/implementations/slims/PACKETS.md

 ### Payload

+1. *token*: a requestor-generated token used to identify this request.
+To consider a response valid, it must echo back this token.
-1. *hop limit*: (OPTIONAL) number of hops to walk up the tree.
+2. *hop limit*: (OPTIONAL) number of hops to walk up the tree.
 0, 1, and omitted all cause the request to be halted at the first VK.

 ## LIST_RESPONSE